Unfortunately, effective meetings are not commonplace. Here is a typical scenario:

 So what can you do if you find yourself in this situation?
 Here are some ideas to help you move from this unproductive scenario and have more effective meetings in your business.

 If you are the Chairperson/Organiser, consider who needs to attend.
 Often people are invited when their presence is not necessary - a copy of the minutes to keep them informed would suffice.
 Ask yourself if the attendees need to be there for the whole meeting, or can they leave when their contribution has been made?

 If you are the Secretary, distribute reading material, the agenda and previous minutes in advance.
 The aim of the meeting should be clear to attendees and they should be allowed time to adequately prepare.

 The location and timing of the meeting should be chosen with care.
 Effective meetings will be hard to achieve if attendees are distracted by noise, interruptions, poor ventilation or the fact that they are going home shortly.

-Click here for sample meeting agenda layouts.
+Search Microsoft Office for sample meeting documentation layouts.

-A key factor is to start and finish the meeting on time - and ideally keep it to no longer than one hour in length.
+A key factor in effective meetings is to start and finish the meeting on time - and ideally keep it to no longer than one hour in length.
 If you have a lot to cover, have a break or run a further meeting at a later time.
 If you are in the Chairperson role, make sure that the agenda is followed, everyone is heard and decisions are taken.
 If you are in the Secretary role, take notes and can keep an eye on timekeeping.

 The secretary should issue minutes, within 24 hours if possible.
 They should be short, indicating action items, deadlines and names of those responsible for completing actions.
-Click here for sample meeting minutes templates.